FireZenk/september-blog/README.md

 ###### A node.js powered blog system

-The blog system is native implemented in CoffeeScript and translated to JavaScript using Grunt.
+The blog system is native implemented in CoffeeScript and translated to JavaScript using Grunt and tested with Mocha.

 ### Install: